Internet DRAFT - draft-templin-aero

 layer source and destination addresses that match the prefix pair

-directly to the egress node ('D') without involving the intermediate
+directly to the egress node ('D') without forwarding through the

-router ('A').
-Note that the ingress node must have a way of
+intermediate router ('A').
+Note that the ingress node must have a

 destination prefix with this neighbor cache entry.
 The manner of